fbridger/AzureCommunicationServicesJobRouter/README.md

 + The `JobRouterEventParser` project contains a parser for most of the Job Router events (remaining events will be added later), which can be useful if you need a parser.
 + The `ServiceBusReceiver` project is a Service Bus consumer that you can use as a starting point for any other project or service where you need to consume Service Bus events.
 + It helps you test moving components between different states, and provides descriptive error messages if you try to move between unsupported states.
++ You can easily create testing data by simply clicking on `Options` and then `Create Testing Data`.

 ## Screenshots